-One of the liver's main priorities is eliminating toxins from our bodies before they can do any damage.
+One of the liver's main priorities is regulating toxins in our bodies.
 Doing this, however, requires a lot of work by our liver, and all of this workload results in the production of oxidative free radicals.
-This heightened state of oxidation in our livers is usually taken care of by our bodies own antioxidant molecules such as glutathione.
-In situations where the oxidative load is too high for our natural antioxidant systems, our livers can become overwhelmed by oxidation.
-This will result both in damage to the liver and a reduced ability of the liver to metabolize environmental toxins.
-Milk thistle liver benefits include providing some extra help with clearing out oxidative free radicals in these situations by boosting various antioxidant systems in our livers.
-Milk thistle may boost levels of one of the main antioxidant molecules in our bodies, reduced glutathione (GSH), while also boosting catalase, glutathione reductase (GR), and glutathione peroxidase ( activities.
+This heightened state of oxidation in our livers is usually taken care of by our bodies own molecules such as glutathione.
+In situations where the oxidative load is too high for our body, our livers may become overwhelmed by oxidation.
+Milk thistle liver benefits include providing some extra help with clearing out oxidative free radicals in these situations by boosting various systems in our livers.
+Milk thistle may boost levels of one of the main molecules in our bodies, reduced glutathione (GSH), while also boosting catalase, glutathione reductase (GR), and glutathione peroxidase ( activities.

 Reduced glutathione reductase, glutathione peroxidase and glutathione interact to reduce hydrogen peroxide to water, in order to protect the cell from oxidative damage.